 How do I know if my teenager needs therapy?

 While it can be hard to determine who needs therapy, anyone can benefit from therapy.
 Talk to your teenager about attending counseling sessions where they can discuss their problems and hopes, and learn how to live a life that makes them feel good.
 Psychotherapy and counseling services can benefit everyone, even if there's not a specific "problem" to target.
 Group therapy and family counseling are also popular methods of preserving individuals' wellbeing and relationships.

 Is therapy good for a 13 year old?

 Therapy can be helpful at all ages.
 A 13 year old might be eager to have an outside party to talk to about family life, school, friends, and feelings.
-Teen counseling can teach your child healthy coping skills and make a positive impact on their life.
+Teen counseling can teach your child healthy coping skills for teens and make a positive impact on their life.
 In big cities, such as Los Angeles, there is a variety of information on each client practice, whether it be with couples or families.
 Clients in general go to therapy when they want to improve a relationship or improve themselves, regardless of age.

 How can I help my mentally ill teenager?

 Mental health treatment is important for anyone who needs it.
 Make sure your teen feels loved, accepted, and supported, and work with a doctor to create a treatment plan.
 This will likely start with talk therapy, and may include the possibility of medication or sessions with family members.